rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 ## Set up Jetson Nano System
 ### 1. Flash the image
-1. Download the latest Jetson image from this [drive folder](https://drive.google.com/drive/folders/10ffPzANIETzGku317sOp2aiBFxPmd7Kn) to your laptop.
+1. Download the customized Jetson image `jetson-rob550_oct19.img.xz` from this [link](https://drive.google.com/file/d/1shMJB0Bw3ebVNyrqmjEK5RyhIonqVlQh/view?usp=sharing).
-    - There are multiple images in the folder, download `jetson-rob550_oct19.img.xz`.
     - We use the customized Ubuntu 20 instead of the official image from the NVIDIA website because the official one comes with Ubuntu 18, which is too outdated for our needs.
 2. Download [Balena Etcher](https://etcher.balena.io/) then flash the OS image to your SD card.
 Plug in the SD card to your laptop using SD card reader then following the steps on Balena Etcher